 Purchase of Stocks in a company

-In this method, You directly buy the shares of a particular company listed in the stock exchange.
-You make profit by selling those shares when the market price of the shares are higher than the cost price.
+In this method, You directly buy the shares of a particular company listed on the stock exchange.
+You make a profit by selling those shares when the market price of the shares is higher than the cost price.
 So in this process, the difference of market price and cost price is your profit.